-Indictee Predrag Strugar, son of General Pavle Strugar, convicted for the siege of Dubrovnik by the ICTY, is charged with command responsibility, given that he was the only active VJ officer, while the other seven VJ Podgorica Corps reservists are charged with committing the crime in Kaluđerski laz.133 The territory in which the crimes were committed was in the jurisdiction of the VJ Second Army, headed by Milorad Obradović at the time.
-The command responsibility involved him, Podgorica Corps commander Savo Obradović, down to Battalion commander Predrag Strugar, who was charged with Kaluđerski laz area.134 Milorad Obradović and Savo Obradović were mentioned only as witnesses in the investigation, although they were Strugar's superiors.
-Their testimonies have not been obtained to this day, as the Bijelo Polje Superior Court claims that is unable to establish the whereabouts of these two senior VJ officers because they are living in the Republic of Serbia.135
+The accused Predrag Strugar, son of General Pavle Strugar, who was sentenced by the Hague tribunal for the siege of Dubrovnik, was at the time the only active officer of the Army of Yugoslavia.
+The territory in which the crimes were committed was in the jurisdiction of the VJ Second Army, headed by Milorad Obradović at the time.
+The command responsibility involved him, Podgorica Corps commander Savo Obradović, down to Battalion commander Predrag Strugar, who was charged with Kaluđerski laz area.
+141 Milorad Obradović and Savo Obradović were mentioned only as witnesses in the investigation, although they were Strugar's superiors.
+Their testimonies have not been obtained to this day, as the Bijelo Polje Superior Court claims that is unable to establish the whereabouts of these two senior VJ officers because they are living in the Republic of Serbia.
+142

-The military authorities, charged with the investigation of the crime scene in Kaludjerski laz, admitted they went to the scene of the crime with a day's delay, while the Montenegrin police were prohibited from accessing it, according to the then police chief Šemso Dedeić136.
+The military authorities, charged with the investigation of the crime scene in Kaludjerski laz, admitted they went to the scene of the crime with a day's delay, while the Montenegrin police were prohibited from accessing it, according to the then police chief Šemso Dedeić143.
 Zahit Camić, President of the Rožaje Basic Court, and his colleagues Milosav Zekić and Rafet Suljević, investigated the scenes of ten murders in the Rožaje municipality on the border with Kosovo.
-The army let him access the scene of the crime at Kaludjerski laz only three days after it occurred, when it found the body of Selim Kelmendi from the village of Ćuška (Qyshk) at Peć on the road to Gornji Bukelj.
+The army let him access the scene of the crime at Kaludjerski laz only three days after it occurred, when it found the body of Selim Kelmendifrom the village of Ćuška (Qyshk) at Peć on the road to Gornji Bukelj.